Driven by

 DIOPSIDE ON GROSSULAR – HEINZ MOSER

 Actually, Heinz Moser was a typical climber.
 Four thousand metre peaks he wanted to conquer.
 But years ago, when he found small, shiny black stones on the ground while climbing the Rimpfischhorn near Zermatt, he was captivated.
-He had found black grenade and has been a passionate blaster ever since….
+He had found black grenade and has been a passionate crystal seeker ever since….

 Armenite – Martin Andres